JaydenToh/MAD25_P03_Team03/README.md

 Provide an in-app song library with categories and difficulty, without requiring external account linking, and combine this with our built-in song identifier in a single app.
 Declaration of LLM Used

-Tasks & Featured for Each Member for Stage 1

-Planned Tasks & Featured for Each Member for Stage 2